 "I'm our girls' father, her husband, I'm her best friend," said Jason.
 "Caregiver is way down on the bottom of the list.
-I recognize that I have that role, I just don't like that word.

-'Caregiver' sounds like I'm taking care of her and that's not it.
+I recognize that I have that role, taking care of her and that's not it.
 She's taking care of herself the best that she can and I fill in the blanks."